Neel-stack-deb/CRM-Application/README.md

 ## 📞 Support

-For support, email your.email@example.com or create an issue in the repository.
+For support, email debarshimajumder.dev@gmail.com or create an issue in the repository.

 ---

-**Made with ❤️ using NestJS, PostgreSQL, and Prisma**#   C R M - A p p l i c a t i o n    